Multiomics: Single-cell multiomics

 A different, but related, challenge is the integration of proteomic and transcriptomic data.
 One approach to perform such measurement is to physically separate single-cell lysates in two, processing half for RNA, and half for proteins.
 The protein content of lysates can be measured by proximity extension assays (PEA), for example, which use DNA-barcoded antibodies.
 A different approach uses a combination of heavy-metal RNA probes and protein antibodies to adapt mass cytometry for multiomic analysis.

+Related to Single-cell multiomics is the field of Spatial Omics which assays tissues through omics readouts that preserve the relative spatial orientation of the cells in the tissue.
+The number of Spatial Omics methods published still lags behind the number of methods published for Single-Cell multiomics, but the numbers are catching up (Single-cell and Spatial methods).